Learning Colors Worksheets

 - Blast Off By Adding Ones... - Use the color key below to color in the rocket.
 Make sure to add the 1s first.

-- Windmills, Shapes, and Colors - Color in each shape using the color key below.
+- Windmills and Shapes - Color in each shape using the color key below.

 - Within 1 : Coloring Worksheet - Color in the picture using the colored using the key below.
 The numbers in the picture must less than the number in the key.
 Match the number, or be 1 more or 1 less than the number in the key.